BingHan58/COSI103-PA3/README.md

 (7, 'Snake', 45.22, '2023-12-12', 4)
 (8, 'Coffee', 42.1, '2023-12-12', 3)
 ```
-If the user eneter 6, the program will delete transaction
+If the user enter 6, the program will delete transaction
 ```
 Enter an option: 4
 (1, 'Food', 103.0, '2022-03-28', 2)